scottishgovernment/mygov-assets/README.md

 ### Core

-Mygov Assets **core** contains styles are required for correct display of all of the Mygov Assets components.
-Everything else in Mygov Assets is optional depending on your project's requirements, but you should always include `_core.scss`.
+MyGov Assets **core** contains styles are required for correct display of all of the MyGov Assets components.
+Everything else in MyGov Assets is optional depending on your project's requirements, but you should always include `_core.scss`.

 ### Form elements

-Mygov Assets **form elements** contains styling for form-related elements.
+MyGov Assets **form elements** contains styling for form-related elements.
 You should include `_form-elements.scss` if your project uses forms in any way.

 ### Components

-Mygov Assets **components** are discrete pieces of SCSS required for the display of particular components of a site, such as styling for multi-page navigation or search results.
+MyGov Assets **components** are discrete pieces of SCSS required for the display of particular components of a site, such as styling for multi-page navigation or search results.
 Include all of them or pick and choose the ones that you need.

 ### Trumps

-Mygov Assets **trumps** provide overrides for styles defined in component files where a more specific implementation of a component is desired.
+MyGov Assets **trumps** provide overrides for styles defined in component files where a more specific implementation of a component is desired.
 They typically extend or augment an existing component.

 ## Style and conventions